Measurement of Charge and Light Yields for $^{127}$Xe L-Shell Electron Captures in Liquid Xenon: Data Collection, Reduction, and Cross-calibration

 \section{Data Collection, Reduction, and Cross-calibration}

-\subsection{Summary of Data Collected}
+\subsection{Summary of data collected}

 The XELDA detector acquired data over a period from August 2018 to October 2019.
-Data was taken with two electric field configurations (drift fields of 363~V/cm and 258~V/cm) and two source configurations: ``xenon-only'' data, with trigger rates from $^{127}$Xe of 10--300~Hz, and ``tritium'' data, which includes some residual $^{127}$Xe activity as well as a $\sim$2 Hz trigger rate from tritium decay.
-Figure~\ref{fig:rates} shows the rates, calendar durations, and accumulated livetimes for each of the four data categories.
+Data were taken with two electric field configurations (drift fields of 363 and 258~V/cm) and two source configurations: ``xenon-only'' data, with trigger rates from $^{127}$Xe of 10--300~Hz, and ``tritium'' data, which include some residual $^{127}$Xe activity as well as a $\sim$2 Hz trigger rate from tritium decay.
+Figure~\ref{fig:rates} shows the rates, calendar durations, and accumulated live times for each of the four data categories.
 There are three source injections relevant to this analysis: an initial $^{127}$Xe injection, a tritium injection once the $^{127}$Xe rate had decayed, and a final $^{127}$Xe injection after tritium data taking was complete.

-Data was collected using a customized version of the \textsc{daqman} software \cite{ref:daqman}, which also provided the framework for data reduction described in the next section.
-We do not process events where the signal from any top PMT exceeded the digitization range, removing all $^{127}$Xe events where the associated gammas deposited significant energy in the TPC forward-field regions, as well as $^{127}$Xe K-shell capture events near the walls of the detector where the S2 signal falls predominantly in a single channel. $^{127}$Xe K-shell captures in the fiducial region of the detector (defined below) and all outer shell $^{127}$Xe capture events are unaffected by this data pre-selection.
+Data were collected using a customized version of the \textsc{daqman} software \cite{ref:daqman}, which also provided the framework for data reduction described in the next section.
+We do not process events where the signal from any top PMT exceeded the digitization range, removing all $^{127}$Xe events where the associated gammas deposited significant energy in the TPC forward-field regions, as well as $^{127}$Xe $K$-shell capture events near the walls of the detector where the S2 signal falls predominantly in a single channel. $^{127}$Xe $K$-shell captures in the fiducial region of the detector (defined below) and all outer shell $^{127}$Xe capture events are unaffected by this data preselection.

-\subsection{Pulse Identification and Classification}
+\subsection{Pulse identification and classification}

 Offline waveform processing breaks each event into a sequence of S1-like and S2-like scintillation pulses.
-This is accomplished by scaling each single-PMT waveform to units of VUV-photons-detected (phd) per time, suppressing baseline noise in each waveform, summing the five waveforms, identifying pulses within the summed waveform, calculating a set of reduced quantities (RQs) for each pulse, and finally using these RQs to classify each pulse as ``S1'', ``S2'', or ``other''.
-The methods used here were drawn in part from past work on similar scale TPCs including~\cite{ref:scene} and~\cite{ref:xenon10}.
+This is accomplished by scaling each single-PMT waveform to units of vacuum ultraviolet-photons-detected (phd) per time, suppressing baseline noise in each waveform, summing the five waveforms, identifying pulses within the summed waveform, calculating a set of reduced quantities (RQs) for each pulse, and finally using these RQs to classify each pulse as ``S1'', ``S2'', or ``other''.
+The methods used here were drawn in part from past work on similar scale TPCs including Refs.~\cite{ref:scene,ref:xenon10}.
 This section gives key technical details for each of these steps.